Kaobara/TeaStainStudiosUnityProject/README.md

 Standard WASD movement and spacebar jump is used to control Chiki.
 Additionally, players can also hold spacebar when Chiki is in the air to glide through the air.
 Be careful of falling in the water though as Chiki is not a good swimmer.
 Falling in the water means Chiki has to dry itself and start again!

+There are 2 modes of gameplay available for the player in Chiki’s Delivery Service.
+These are called “Delivery” and “Exploration” modes respectively.

+Delivery mode is the standard mode where the players are able to enter levels in which they need to find the package and then deliver it to a destination as fast as they can.
 Clearing a level awards the player (and Chiki) a bronze medal for the level.
 In order to achieve silver medals and gold medals, players will need to utilise their proficiency in gameplay mechanics and knowledge of the level in order to deliver the package and complete the level within a shorter duration of time.
 After all, customers always want their packages to be delivered quickly.

+Exploration mode is an alternative mode which is offered to players which are concerned with just generating a random level in which they can just navigate around and explore in, without concern of package deliveries.
+Of course, exploration mode also allows players to experiment and train their gameplay mechanics for package deliveries.

 ### Gameplay Design
 As highlighted in an earlier section, the theme of Chiki’s Delivery Service is simplicity.
 Undoubtedly, the theme dictated many of the gameplay design decisions taken.